-Jake (Denzel Washington) is offered time off his lengthy prison sentence if he can persuade his son, basketball prodigy Jesus (Ray Allen), to sign for a scholarship at Big State University.
-Relations between the two are frosty, however, as Jake was a demanding father, and Jesus grows tired of everyone he knows trying to influence his future.
+Jake (Denzel Washington) is offered time off his lengthy prison sentence if he can persuade his son, basketball prodigy Jesus (Ray Allen), to sign up for a scholarship at Big State University.
+Relations between the two are frosty, however, as Jake was a demanding father, and Jesus is tired of being told what to do.

-This is Spike Lee’s most polished film, as it has a clear direction combined with the confidence to see its ideas through.
+This is Spike Lee’s most polished film, except, perhaps, Inside Man, as it has a clear direction and never takes its eye off the ball.
 Part of the charm of many of Lee’s films, particularly his earlier ones, is that they often feel rough around the edges or experimental in some way.
 He Got Game is neither of these things.
 It’s a solid drama which remains on course throughout.

-It’s a case of the style matching the substance as the drama of father and son learning to get along again is matched by beautifully shot basketball scenes.
+It’s a case of the style matching the substance as the drama of father and son learning to get along again is matched by beautifully shot basketball scenes which hit a home run every time.
 In places there’s something almost Kubrickian about the slow motion movement put to a fully orchestrated score.